How to Grow Candytuft FLowers

 Candytuft plants are very easy to grow.
 They prefer full to partial sun and well-drained soil.

 The plants grow well in average or poor soils and tolerate dry soil conditions.
+While they are not big feeders, it is always good to mix in compost at the planting site.
 They like alkaline soils.

 Insects and Plant Disease

-Candytuft have few insect and disease problems.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Candytuft has few insect and disease problems.
+Slugs, snails and caterpillars can be an occasional problem.
+Slug and snail pellets work well.
+If insect or disease problems occur, treat them early with organic or chemical insect repellents and fungicides.

 Related Articles